xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 this is not exactly what you need, and you might prefer to have your name in the copyright notice.

-Check and possibly adjust to match your LICENSE requirements.
+Check and possibly adjust to match your `LICENSE` requirements.

 ```
 MIT License

-Copyright (c) 2018 Liviu Ionescu
+Copyright (c) 2019 Liviu Ionescu

 Permission is hereby granted, free of charge, to any person obtaining a copy
 ...
 ```

-With Sourcetree or Git:
+With VSC, Sourcetree or Git:

 - stage the `LICENSE` file
 - commit with the following message:  **LICENSE: update copyright owner**
 - click the **Commit** button

-### Edit the master README.md file
+### Edit the master `README.md` file

-Although for original xPacks there are no constraints on how to organise the branches, for consistency with xPacks that use 3rd party content, it is recommended to also use an `xpack` branch for the entire content.
+As mentioned in the introduction, although for original xPacks there are no constraints on how to organise the branches, for consistency with xPacks that use 3rd party content, it is recommended to use an `xpack` branch.

 In this case, to warn users about this configuration, edit the `README.md` file and replace its entire content with: